navigating a national crisis

 media relations

 Within hours of the incident on Nov.
-30, Identity stepped in and began interfacing with the press and crafted an initial statement for distribution to national and local media contacts.
+30, Identity stepped in and began interfacing with the press and crafted an initial statement for distribution to national and local media contacts who had requested information.
 Identity managed all inbound media requests and assisted with the planning and execution of two press conferences, including maximizing space, creating a security plan, and preparing for comments.
-Additionally, our team moved to identify journalists who would be key players in the news cycle, allowing for quick, effective decision making regarding how and when to engage with journalists and ensuring local perspectives were prioritized alongside high-profile national voices like CNN’s Anderson Cooper and Don Lemon.
-Identity managed more than 75 one-on-one media interviews within the week, including 40 interviews with national contacts and outlets, which fed the tens of thousands of media mentions.
+Identity managed more than 75 inbound one-on-one media interviews within the week, including 40 interviews with national contacts and outlets.

 social media & media monitoring

-Identity rapidly activated media monitoring and social listening tools, collecting tens of thousands of mentions throughout the week and analyzing coverage to provide thoughtful counsel.
+Identity rapidly activated media monitoring and social listening tools, collecting tens of thousands of mentions throughout the week of this breaking news event.

 The six reports delivered between Nov.
 30 and Dec.
-4 summarized all press coverage and digital discussions, which shaped how announcements were planned.
-By monitoring the national conversation, Identity provided thoughtful, relevant insight into how key political figures—and the general public—were responding to the crisis.
-These reports also enabled Identity to provide necessary guidance for messaging themes, talking points and other preparatory documents, to support the prosecutor’s office during this tragic time.
+4 summarized all press coverage and digital discussions.
+These reports also enabled Identity to provide necessary guidance to support the prosecutor’s office during this tragic time.